toddledev/documentation/docs/get-started/create-an-app-in-toddle.md

 ## Create a new app

 1. Log in to your toddle account at [toddle.dev](https://toddle.dev/login).
-   - When logged in, you'll see all your projects and two buttons at the top, "New app" and "New package."
-   - Click the button that says "New app."
+When logged in, you'll see all your projects and two buttons at the top, "New app" and "New package."
+Click the button that says "New app."
 ![Create a new app](https://github.com/user-attachments/assets/3a29142d-48e2-4b7b-8885-ceb1eec66b54)

 2. You'll be presented with a choice of templates.
 You can either:
-   - Choose a pre-made template for specific types of projects
-   - Select "Blank Template" to start from scratch
+Choose a pre-made template for specific types of projects.
+Select "Blank Template" to start from scratch

 ![Select a template](https://github.com/user-attachments/assets/84dc352c-f408-4657-9bdb-9878630a34d0)